eric-ooi/elastic-m365/README.md

 * Which users receive the most suspicious mail?
 Where is this mail coming from?
 * What users does Azure AD consider to be risky and why?

+Check out our blog for an [in-depth walkthrough](https://ironvine.com/securing-microsoft-365-with-elastic/) of these dashboards.
+Enjoy!

 ## Requirements

 [Elastic Stack](https://www.elastic.co/) v7.14 or higher